 KNITTING, MAKE · March 18, 2019

-I fell in love instantly when I first came across Claire Garland’s Dot Pebbles knitting patterns.
+I fell in love instantly when I first came across Claire Garland’s Dot Pebbles knitting patterns last Spring.
 She has created a menagerie of knitted bunnies, mice, foxes, baby deer and other animals that really do tug at your heart strings.
 Claire somehow manages to capture the essential beauty and vulnerability of baby animals in her knitting.
 She has also made a super helpful collection of video tutorials over on youtube

 How to knit an easter bunny.
 Click through for easy step by step tutorial and free knitting patter to make a knitted easter bunny rabbit.
 Click through to get tips and all the info you need to make your own #easterbunny #knittingpattern #knittingideas #easter #bunnyrabbits #tutorial #freeknittingpattern #frombritainwithlove